isomerpages/iras-taxacademy/_structured-tax-training/tax-training-roadmap.md

   <tr>
     <td>Programme Admission Requirements</td>
     <td>• Participants have passed Tax Academy’s Income Tax Programme Level 2, have at least 3 years of relevant working experience in taxation, as well as a Bachelor's degree or professional certification (ACCA, CPA)<br>
-			• Admission will be subject to approval by the Academy on a case-by-case basis.<br>
+			• Admission will be subject to approval by the Academy on a case-by-case basis.<br><br>*Participants with more than 8 years of relevant working experience in taxation may be considered on a case-by-case basis for direct admission into the Advanced Tax Programme*
 		</td>
   </tr>
   <tr>